 Initially, the unit may run continuously for several hours, up to a day or more, while it lowers the cellar temperature.
 Once the unit reaches the setpoint temperature, it shuts off and starts to cycle on and off as it continues to lower the bottle temperature to the setpoint.
 The cellar air reaches set point before the bottles.
-If the cellar temperature started at 75 degrees the supply air temperature discharged from the unit will probably be 15 degrees to 20 degrees colder.
-As the cellar temperature decreases to 55 degrees, the supply temperature differential decreases 8 to 12 degrees colder.
+If the cellar temperature started at 75°F (23° C) the supply air temperature discharged from the unit will probably be 15 degrees to 20 degrees colder.
+As the cellar temperature decreases to 55°F (13°C) the supply temperature differential decreases 8 to 12 degrees colder.

-NOTE: The remote interface controller will show a "Hi Temp" fault until the wine cellar temperature falls below 65 degrees.
-See page 46 for Hi Temp Alarm details.
+NOTE: The remote interface controller will show a "Hi Temp" fault until the wine cellar temperature falls below 65° F (18°C).
+See page 52 for Hi Temp Alarm details.